diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US231/readme.md

 - `Code` and `Version` – used to uniquely identify and distinguish each figure.
 - `Description` – provides a human-readable label for display in the user interface.
 - `FigureStatus` – used to filter out inactive figures; only active ones should be listed.
-- `Keyword` and `Category` – represent the searchable metadata associated with each figure and may support filtering in the UI.
 - `Exclusivity` – determines whether a figure is exclusive to a customer and therefore must be excluded from the public listing.

-Other attributes such as the `DSLDescription` or `ShowDesigner` reference are not required for this use case and were excluded from the diagram for clarity.
+Other attributes such as the `Keyword`, `Category`, `DSLDescription` or `ShowDesigner` reference are not required for this use case and were excluded from the diagram for clarity.

 ![Domain Model for US231](images/domain_model_us231.svg)